TL;DR

 Based on 50+ verified deals across two decades, three distinct acquisition patterns define the Dynamics 365 ecosystem.

 Pattern 1: PE Platform Roll-Ups.
 Private equity firms acquire a mid-sized partner as a "platform" and then bolt on smaller acquisitions to build scale.
 SilverTree/mhance and the Carlyle/HSO trajectory (2019-2025, culminating in the ~$1.1B Bain Capital exit) are the clearest examples.
 The investment thesis is straightforward: Microsoft partner businesses have high gross margins (consulting services), recurring revenue (managed services and licensing), and sticky client relationships.
 Combine five to ten 50-person firms into a 300-person platform, professionalize the operations, and create a business with broader capabilities and stronger market positioning.
-This pattern is likely to accelerate as cloud transitions create urgency.
+This pattern is likely to accelerate as AI-driven capabilities — including Copilot Studio and the broader Power Platform suite — raise the investment bar for smaller firms that lack the resources to build these competencies independently.

 What Consolidation Means for Buyers